- Help center home

 The embargoed assets feature allows you to control who has access to your assets.
 In this article, we answer frequently asked questions about the feature.

-Embargoed assets are available to all enterprise spaces at no additional cost.
+Embargoed assets are available to all Premium/Enterprise spaces at no additional cost.
 The feature is enabled on space-level as opposed to an individual asset-level.
 You can decide in which spaces you want to use embargoed assets.
 The feature is disabled by default.

 Assets are not currently environment-sensitive.
 This is only relevant if you are attempting to protect only unpublished assets.

 For the purposes of embargoed assets, if you have an asset with id ‘my-asset’ in your primary environment and that asset is unpublished, and at the same time you have an asset with the same id in your secondary environment that is published, such asset is considered published.
 It will be available through unsigned, public asset URLs.

 Once the the embargoed assets feature is enabled for a given space, all requests for protected assets will require a correctly signed URL, regardless of the environment.